Takeaways from the case of WikiLeaks founder Julian Assange

 Mueller has farmed out investigations peripheral to his central mission to other Justice Department offices.
 Though Assange and WikiLeaks cut to the heart of the question of whether the Trump campaign colluded with Russia, the special counsel ultimately closed his investigation without charging him and before he could even be taken into custody.

-That could suggest that Mueller didn’t see a criminal case to be made against Assange or deferred to the Justice Department’s investigation into him.
+That could suggest Mueller didn’t see a criminal case to be made against Assange or deferred to the Justice Department’s existing investigation into him.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.